genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 Those commands added bridge3 and linked it to bridge2 and bridge3 with newly created epair3 and epair4 respectively.
 Here bridge3 has two ports, epair3b and epair4b, which have the same root pathcost of 4000.

-If a bridge has multiple ports with the least root pathcost, it choose a port connected to a neighboring bridge with the lowest bridge id as the root port.
-In this case, bridge3's neighbors are bridge1 (Shortend id: 32768.00)  and bridge2 (Shortend id: 32768.01) and bridge1 has the lower bridge id. bridge3 chose epair3b as the root port because it is connected to the lowest id neighbor, bridge1.
+If a bridge has multiple ports with the same least root pathcost, it choose a port connected to a neighboring bridge with the lowest bridge id as the root port.
+In this case, bridge3's neighbors are bridge1 (shortened id: 32768.00)  and bridge2 (shortened id: 32768.01) and bridge1 has the lower bridge id. bridge3 chose epair3b as the root port because it is connected to the lowest id neighbor, bridge1.

 ![Root Port Selection with multiple equal-cost links 1](/images/learning-stp/rstp-4b-r0.jpg)